Photographer documents world's most dramatic ritual masks

 Used in initiations, weddings and coming-of-age ceremonies -- often by those believing they can connect with spirit worlds -- the masks represent gods, animals and ancestors.
 Some appear placid enough, but many featured in Rainier's collection take on unsettling, otherworldly appearances -- wide-eyed demons and sharp-toothed beasts.

 The project focuses largely on remote tribal cultures.
-But the portraits also feature more familiar costumes: Japanese samurai and the skull-like masks used on Mexico's Day of the Dead.
+But the portraits also feature more familiar costumes: Japanese samurai and the skull masks used on Mexico's Day of the Dead.
 In his travels, Rainier even went to the Austrian countryside where, on the eve of the feast of Saint Nicholas, Alpine villagers combine Christian and pagan beliefs by donning half-goat half-demon "krampus" masks.

 Rainier's only stipulation was that the masks he photographed were still used in present-day rituals: "I wanted to express to the viewer that they are, in fact, alive," he said, "That they're not merely these pieces of wood or cloth that sit behind the glass at your local museum."